Christmas Activities For Kids

 Sensory Christmas Activities

-Engaging the senses helps the brain learn about the world and process information.
+When your child engages all their senses, it helps them process information and learn more about their world.
 Here are some fun sensory activities with a Christmas theme!

 Quick Start: Christmas Stocking Touch Perception Game